 Fans tend to produce quite a lot of noise.
 Laptop and PC owners here can relate to the annoying sounds of their device fans at high loads.
 Wireless chargers with fans are in a similar league.
 Although device manufacturers have made sure to use high-quality fans, the charger could still produce slight noise that may disturb you.

-Considering most users prefer to charge their smartphones overnight, fan noise can be a potential dealbreaker if you decide to use one near your bed.
+Considering most users prefer to charge their smartphones overnight, fan noise can be a potential dealbreaker if you use one near your bed.
 To combat this, most wireless chargers come with a quiet mode that reduces the fan speed for a quiet operation at the cost of the charging rate.
 As you will be charging your smartphone overnight, the impact seems minimal.

-The additional research and material costs associated with adding a fan are the main reason actively cooled wireless chargers price significantly higher.
+The additional research and material costs associated with adding a fan are the main reason actively cooled wireless chargers prices are significantly higher.
 Compared to regular wireless chargers, some cost as much as double, making them quite expensive.
 However, since most wireless chargers go on sale frequently, it’s just a waiting game till you can bag a sweet discount on one.

 While buying a wireless charger with a cooling fan, we recommend reviewing our list of essential features.
 You may also not need some of the features listed and can save a bit of money by opting for a cheaper charger instead.

 Any fan control on an actively cooled wireless charger is a necessity.
 While running fans at full tilt may seem a good idea for thermal, the noise is disturbing enough to keep you awake at night or disturb your workflow if placed nearby.
 Most chargers let you control the fan speed by reducing the charge rate to a more standard 10W.
-You can configure it via your smartphone and set schedules for work and bedtime where the wireless charger will minimize the fan speed for lower noise.
+You can configure it via your smartphone and set schedules for work and bedtime, where the wireless charger will minimize the fan speed for lower noise.

 Any wireless charger in the market today needs some form of certification to guarantee compatibility and safety with a range of devices ranging from smartphones to wireless earbuds.
 While choosing a wireless charger, ensure that it has a certification, preferably from Qi.
 Most manufacturers include Qi certification for regular charging speeds of up to 10W.

 For specialized charging rates with custom standards like 15W Samsung Fast Charge 2.0 and 30W OnePlus Warp Charge 30, the device you are using will need to support them explicitly to charge at such speeds.
-Other devices will simply revert to Qi-standard 10W charging.
+Other devices will revert to Qi-standard 10W charging.

 Most smartphone users employ cases as a means of protection.
 However, cases add a significant thickness to the smartphone’s back, increasing the wireless charging coils’ distance.
 Many wireless chargers cannot change with even a slim case making it a hindrance to remove the case every time you need to charge.
 Premium chargers will support a thickness of up to 8mm, supporting even the market’s bulkier cases.

 As discussed before, the charging rate of a wireless charger depends on the standard it operates at.
 Typical Qi-enabled chargers will charge at 10W, although the newer standards allow for 15W charging.
 But, the maximum charging rate you can squeeze out of a wireless charger solely depends on its specifications.
-Only a handful of devices like the OnePlus 8T support faster than 15W charging, but the list continues to grow, and we expect it to become the new standard with the new generation of smartphones that will launch this year.
+Only a handful of devices, like the OnePlus 8T, support faster than 15W charging, but the list continues to grow, and we expect it to become the new standard with the new generation of smartphones that will launch this year.

 A wireless charger is still a wired device that needs to be plugged in to function.
 Most wireless chargers come equipped with a USB Type-C port for power delivery and support power bricks capable of supplying the necessary power.
 Many premium manufacturers like Samsung bundle a power brick and cable with their wireless chargers.
 OnePlus instead opts for a non-removable solution, which may be tough to repair if the brick fails.
 An included charger’s benefit is that you need not spend extra on another accessory, especially if you are on a tight budget, so keep that in mind while shopping for a new wireless charger.